-Under the No Action Alternative, the applicant would not receive federal funding for the construction of a new greenhouse, new water well, and portable generator which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
+Under the No Action Alternative, the applicant would not receive federal funding for the construction of two new greenhouses which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
 As a result, these owners may not be able to experience the growth needed to recover and expand their agriculture activities.
 A provision of the grant allows for economic development for businesses.
 The No-Action alternative would not allow for the economic development for this applicant.